AndreGleichner/UniversalModuleHost/README.md

 * Everyone within the closed group of processs may send messages to the broker which dispatches to everyone who has declared interest in messages to specific services.
 * Managed modules are hosted in a custom host instead of the standard apphost, comhost, muxer, etc. This is mainly to have full control and tweak certain [security](#security) properties.
 * Managed modules are orchestrated by a ManagedHost.dll utilizing AssemblyLoadContext's to somewhat isolate modules and allow dynamic load/unload.
 This uses the great [McMaster.NETCore.Plugins library](https://github.com/natemcmaster/DotNetCorePlugins).
 * Managed UI modules (e.g. WPF apps) usually have assembly DLLs which are actually marked as EXE in PE header.
-A UniversalModuleHost may only have a single such UI module which is loaded directly instead of ManagedHost.dll.
+A TMHost may only have a single such UI module which is loaded directly instead of ManagedHost.dll.
 * The broker should run in native bitness, while even on 64bit OS host child processes may be configured to run 32bit.
 * UI child processes may be configured to run with increased integrity level (see [Integrity Level](#integrity-level-ui)).
 * There's a central ConfStore module handling a single JSON.
 Every module may participate by storing it own JSON object.
 Partial modifications are easy with JSON merge-patch.